ChrisBraybrooke/S3-Frontend-Upload/README.md

 vim composer.json
 ```

 Then paste the following anywhere in the file.
+Replace `package-name` below with the name of the new package, for example `sns-messages`.

 ```
 "repositories": {